afraelizondo/Crowdfunding-ETL/README.md

 ## Overview

 Independent Funding is a crowdfunding platform for funding independent projects or ventures, and over the last years, it has been growing.
-Due to this fact, it needs to mobe data from Excel to a PostgreSQL database, as it is more convenient for them.
+Due to this fact, it needs to move data from Excel to a PostgreSQL database, as it is more convenient for them.
 So the analytics team will be able to perform more efficient analysis and reports for company stakeholders and possible donors.

 ## Expected outcomes